My family during WW2

 until 1949

-Member of the contact organization of the former resistance, the Internal Forces and helpers of people in hiding
+Member of the contact organization of the former resistance, of workers in the underground movement, the Internal Forces and helpers of people in hiding

 1948 – 1954